 Do you know how many hours of sleep you need?
 I’m not talking about what you can get by on.
 I mean what you truly need.
 (Hint: Most of us require 7-9 hours per night.)
 Do you get them?
 If not, why not?
 And what will you do to shift that deficiency?

 Sometimes we know what we need but there’s a little saboteur whispering in our ear derailing our best efforts.
 Recognizing the importance and interweaving impacts of healthy sleep can help make the commitment to get enough of it.

 While scientists don’t have a definitive answer on exactly why we sleep, theories abound.
 And we do know that lack of sleep has negative effects on lifespan, moods, memory, brain function, learning ability, inflammation, naturally healthy weight, hormone production, depression, impatience, anxiety, and more.
 Getting some good shut eye is so essential to our well-being and survival that deprivation has been used as a torture technique.
 Yes, it’s THAT crucial.

 So, what is it that keeps you from turning out the lights earlier and getting your necessary restoration and renewal each night?
 Let’s find out!

 I have an invitation for you.
 On Wednesday, October 25th, at noon Pacific, I will be doing a brief session on Facebook Live, where you can ask me anything about sleep.
-I hope you’ll come over to my page and join me so we can take a look at this commonly forgotten free miracle cure.
-We'll talk about:
+I hope you’ll come over to my page and join me

 Here’s to the sleep solution to living and feeling better!